TracksApp/tracks/doc/installation.md

 1. **Ruby**.
 Tracks requires Ruby 1.9.3 or greater.
 2. **Bundler**.
 Tracks requires a recent version of [Bundler](http://bundler.io) to handle the installation of dependencies.
 Bundler is typically installed by running `gem install bundler`.
 3. **Database**.
-Tracks is tested on [MySQL](http://www.mysql.com/) and [SQLite](http://www.sqlite.org/), but [PostgreSQL](http://www.postgresql.org/) can also be used.
+Tracks is tested on [MySQL](http://www.mysql.com/), [PostgreSQL](http://www.postgresql.org/), and [SQLite](http://www.sqlite.org/).
 Of the three, SQLite requires the least configuration.
 Whatever your choice, the appropriate database software must be installed.

 ## Get Tracks